 Security

-Through a layered security approach to service, Firebolt provides customers with a secure and trusted Cloud Data Warehouse (CDW) for their modern enterprise needs.
-With advanced security features and industry best practices, Firebolt ensures your data remains secure, compliant, and accessible only to authorized individuals.
-Access to objects is managed with use of accounts to provide boundaries to isolate and secure data.
+Firebolt employs a layered security strategy to deliver a secure and trusted cloud data warehouse tailored to modern enterprise needs.
+By integrating advanced security features and industry best practices, Firebolt ensures that its security practices are compliant with security standards.
+Your data is protected, remains secure, and is accessible only to authorized individuals.
+Access to objects and resources is managed through accounts, establishing clear boundaries to isolate and secure data.

-In addition to the TLS protocol, Firebolt supports defining custom network policies, add an extra layer of security to an application.
-This functionality allows administrators fine-grained control over IP ranges that are allowed to access Firebolt.
+Firebolt supports the creation of custom network policies, adding an extra layer of security to your applications.
+This functionality allows administrators to exercise fine-grained control over which IP ranges can access Firebolt.

 In Firebolt, network policies contain allowed_IP_list and blocked_IP_list properties that capture definition of IP address ranges.
-Each property is a list and can contain one or more IP ranges.
+Each property is a list that can contain one or more IP ranges.

 Example